maths/stack-web/website_files/About.md

 # About STACK

-STACK is an online assessment system for mathematics and STEM, designed to enable students to answer questions with a mathematical expression, such as a polynomial.
+STACK is an online assessment system for mathematics and STEM, designed to enable students to answer questions with a mathematical expression, such as a polynomial, or with free-text input.

 <div style="width:min(500px,100%);float: right;padding: 15px">
 <figure class="figure">